ndustrialio/contxt-sdk-js/docs/Permissions.md

 <a name="Permissions+getByOrganizationId"></a>

 ### contxtSdk.coordinator.permissions.getByOrganizationId(organizationId) ⇒ <code>Promise</code>
-Gets a list of user permissions for an entire organization
+Gets a list of user permissions for each user in an organization

 API Endpoint: '/organizations/:organizationId/users/permissions'
 Method: GET